 3. Digital Millennium Copyright Act (DMCA)

 When it was passed in 1998, the Digital Millennium Copyright Act (DMCA) basically extended globally accepted copyright protection protocols into the digital world.
+But 1998 was a really long time ago (In internet years it seems like 100 years ago.)
 Like copyright laws in the pen-and-paper world, the DMCA protects content creators from having their material stolen and and republished without attribution.

-Like Section 230, it does limit the liability of ISPs and publishers that aggregate third-party content and material, so DMCA lawsuits against such entities aren’t always a slam dunk.
+Like Section 230 of the Communications Decency Act (above), the DMCA does limit the liability of ISPs (internet service providers) and publishers that aggregate (combine) third-party content and material, so DMCA lawsuits against such entities aren’t always a slam dunk.
 But if you find that your original work has been reprinted without your permission or any reference to your status as its creator, you can expedite its removal with a DMCA takedown notice, circumventing the courts entirely.
 And if your work has been used in a defamatory fashion, you may be able to use the Digital Millennium Copyright Act to fight those who actively seek to harm your online reputation.
 In this case you may be able to have Google remove the content from their system.

 Speaking of defamation: Few online reputation law concepts are more important to your digital image.
 Defamation is a false statement made by a third party, often for the purpose of undercutting the subject’s reputation.
 “Slander” and “libel” describe verbal and written defamation, respectively; both exist on the Internet.
 For non-public figures, defamation exists if a statement can be proven harmful to the individual’s reputation, regardless of malicious intent.
 For public figures, such as actors and politicians, actual malice must be proven—a higher bar to clear.